Cap (sport): Cricket

 As in association football, cricket still awards a physical cap.
-Caps are awarded both at international and domestic level, however the criteria for winning a cap differs between international and domestic cricket.
+Caps are awarded both at international and domestic level, however the criterion for winning a cap differs between international and domestic cricket.

 In international cricket, a player is awarded a cap for every appearance made.
 It is common for a player to be presented with their cap in a ceremony on the first morning of their maiden Test match, although a physical cap may not be presented for every occasion on which a player represents his country.
 International caps are numbered according to the number of players who have represented the country before.
 For example, cap number 50 is awarded to the fiftieth player to represent the country.

 In some domestic cricket competitions, caps are also awarded.
 However, they are not awarded automatically for every appearance made, but instead at the discretion of the administrators of the club for whom the recipient plays, and are a one-off recognition that the recipient is now a regular, established player for the club.
 The most prevalent example of this system is in English county cricket, in which many First Class counties award a "county cap" to players.

 As of April 2021, 70 players have won 100 or more caps in Test cricket.